anders-jacobson/test-ai/TASKS.md

   - [x] Create placeholder `app/page.tsx` (landing page)
   - [x] Test: Verify dev server runs without errors (`npm run dev`)
   - [x] Test: Verify TypeScript compilation works (`npm run build`)
+  - [x] Add root navigation bar (`components/NavbarRoot.tsx`) to layout as NavbarRoot (for landing/auth pages only; dashboard will use a separate navigation component)

 > **Note:** The project is now a standard single-app Next.js 15 repo with all configs and folders at the root.
 All future development should follow this structure.